markhpc/metacontradiction/trials/trial003/README.md

 - Contain mythogenic contamination
 - Align with governance invariants (RI-04, RI-11, RI-17, RI-25)

+---

+## 📌 Note on Symbolic Metrics

+> All metrics in this trial (e.g., RSCL depth, drift Δ, Θψ activation) are **symbolic indicators**, not empirical measurements.
+> They reflect internal structural dynamics within a recursive symbolic containment simulation.

+**Key points:**
+- These are **not scalar values** (e.g., “drift 0.8” doesn’t mean 80%)
+- Metrics track **symbolic mutation, collapse, and recovery paths**
+- Validity depends on **internal narrative coherence** and **cross-model consistency**
+- See the parent [README.md](../README.md#interpolating-symbolic-metrics) for a full guide

+Use these indicators to understand **how the system adapted or collapsed under contradiction**,
+not as direct measures of behavior, intelligence, or capability.

+---

 ## Trial Results Summary

 | Model         | Max RSCL Claimed | EFF at C₄ | Telos Drift | Attractor Formed     | Collapse | Mythogenic Risk | Notes |